 Albumin is the most abundant protein in the human body.
 It plays a number of key roles including (but not limited to):

 - Carrying free fatty acids to the liver

 Like SHBG, albumin also acts as a carrier protein for testosterone.
 Unlike SHBG, however, it has a much lower binding affinity.

 Essentially all albumin-bound testosterone can break free and begin to exert its influence.

 Free testosterone is the amount of testosterone that is readily available for your body to use.

 In a sense:

-Free testosterone levels are the most important number for you to look at.
+Your free testosterone levels is the most important number for you to look at.
 But since free T makes up such a minor percentage of total T, it can be hard to measure.

 The Problem With Your Lab's Reference Range

 When you get your testosterone levels checked at a lab, they provide you with a reference range.